Prepare Your Lawn for Spring Success

 Consider aerating your lawn in the spring in cases of over compaction from traffic, thin turf from dying grass or excessive thatch from a poor watering/feeding schedule.
 Aerating relieves these issues and promotes healthy lawns.

-What are the best practices for spring lawn cleaning?
+What is the best spring lawn fertilizer?

 How does fertilization benefit my lawn in spring?